scipp/scipp/doc/type-erased-prototype.md

 - Demonstrate access to `Coord::SpectrumPosition` which is "virtual", i.e., does not contain data but computes positions based on `Coord::DetectorPosition` and `Coord::DetectorGrouping`.
 - Different dimension order in each variable?
 - Support random access in `DatasetView` if possible efficiently.
+  - `DatasetView::operator[](gsl::index)` strictly speaking not necessary.
+    Can we get a really efficient iterator that can be used with `OpenMP`?
+  - `DatasetItem`, returned/held by iterator/index-access in `DatasetView`?
+    Who owns it?
+  - Try on relevant examples!
+    - `operator+=` with different shape, such that implementation needs to use `DatasetView` and cannot iterate manually.
+      Wouldn't that typically be two different `Datasets`?
+      How can we iterate simultaneously if shape differs?
+      Merge into same `Dataset` first?
 - Understand performance implications of doing a lot of operations in streaming memory access.
   Investigate how a cache-blocked operation mode could be supported.
+  Any solution to this would also help with overhead from the fork-join threading approach adopted in Mantid.
+- Investigate `EventList` replacement.
+- Investigate MPI integration.